top of page

 ctf_4.png

-Risk mitigation is an essential aspect of risk management, but it has largely evaded attention by auto insurers and researchers that optimize selective risk-sharing and claim mitigation instead.
+How can insurance design mitigate risk as opposed to just claims?
 We use novel sensor data to track drivers’ handheld phone use behavior (“HPU”), a generalization of text-and-drive in the smartphone age, and demonstrate how a behavior-based insurance contract can prevent accidents.
-Based on a prior experiment conducted in Jin (Forthcoming), we develop a structural model to distinguish inattention, risk aversion, and the price elasticity of HPU.
-This facilitates counterfactual simulations of the “first-best” auto insurance contract with full insurance and a direct price on HPU (Holmstr ̈om 1979).
+Based on a prior experiment conducted, we develop a structural model to distinguish inattention, risk aversion, and the price elasticity of HPU.
+This facilitates counterfactual simulations of the “first-best” auto insurance contract with full insurance and a direct price on HPU (Holmstrom 1979).
 The contract features a 40-cent average charge per mile of HPU.
 A 62-cent charge can resolve additional externalities on traffic congestion and injuries.

 (corresp. author | w/ Thomas Yu)